viperproject/vs-verification-toolbox/README.md

 );
 ```

-This defines a dependency with two sources (`remote` and `local`) which is installed within /path/to/install/folder.
+This defines a dependency with two sources (`remote` and `local`) which is installed within a folder named `myDependency` within the global storage folder VS Code provides to your extension, e.g. `~/Library/Application Support/Code/User/globalStorage/<your extension slug>/myDependency`.
+Of course, you could specify any old path, but this one is probably a good choice for your use case.

 If you then run `await myDependency.ensureInstalled("remote")`, it will give you a `Location` referencing the location of the local installation from the `remote` source.
 If it's already installed, it won't do any extra work; otherwise it will download the file at https://remote.com/file.zip and unzip it into a folder named `unzipped`.
 Either way, you get back the location of the `unzipped` folder.
 You can force a reinstall even if it already exists by calling `update` instead of `ensureInstalled`.